nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 * If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

-* Transfer implementations MUST apply permission policy logic (either [default transfer permission policy](#default-transfer-permission-policy) or [customized one](#customizing-permission-policy)).
+* Transfer implementations MUST apply transfer permission policy logic (either [default transfer permission policy](#default-transfer-permission-policy) or [customized one](#customizing-permission-policy)).
   If permission logic rejects a transfer, the whole operation MUST fail.